gucci-ninja/Soft-Eng-Lecture-Notes/4A/4E03/README.md

 - 1/3 of time we go to B, 2/3 to C when you leave A
 - B always to C
 - C to A and C to B is 50/50
-- want to know what proporitoin of visits are made to each of the pages
+- want to know what proportion of visits are made to each of the pages
 - it doesn't take into account how much time is psent on each page but rather discretly, the nth time point corresponds to nth page visited

-#### Stochastic Process
+#### Discrete Time Systems
+- the example with the linked pages is discrete-time
+- te nth time point is basically the nth page visited

+#### Discrete Time Markov Chains
+- definition: a stochastic process X<sub>n</sub> which denotes the state at a discrete time step n
     - stochastic measn random
     - process means evolving through time
 - the probability at step n+1, the state is equal to j, given that you know every state it's been in the past
 - that probability boils down to just knowing the most recent state
 - this is the Markov property